TristanCacqueray/tristancacqueray.github.io/functor-map.md

 - `Functor f` is a constraint.
 That means the `f` type variable needs to be a Functor.
 For more details read [pursuit Functor](https://pursuit.purescript.org/packages/purescript-prelude/5.0.0/docs/Data.Functor#t:Functor).
 - `(a -> b) -> f a -> f b` is the function signature.
 That means this function expects two arguments, `a -> b` and `f a`, and it returns a `f b`.

 Here `f` is a type constructor, in the signature it is given a type.
 That means `f` expects a type argument to become a final type.
-For more details read [purescript-book/chapter3](https://book.purescript.org/chapter3.html#type-constructors-and-kinds).
+For more details read [purescript-book/chapter3](https://book.purescript.org/chapter3.html#type-constructors-and-kinds), or watch this [An introduction to Haskell's kinds](https://www.youtube.com/watch?v=JleVecHAad4) video by Richard A. Eisenberg.

 For example `Maybe` is a type constructor, you can't use it directly, it needs an extra type:

 ```haskell
 > :k Maybe